 The tool will show you similar funds in their performance, allocation, and loads/expense ratio.
 It’s a quick way to find replacement funds that you can use.

 Morningstar has a free app that allows you to sync up your portfolios from the website’s interface, so you get access where ever you are.
 The app still lags the website’s functionality, but it’s great if you get an idea and want to do some quick research on it without having to navigate the website on your phone.

 When you first sign up for the service, you’ll have the option to have a one-on-one financial review with a licensed advisor through Personal Capital.
 This requires a minimum investment portfolio of $100,000.
 Along with a review, you’ll also be provided with free Personal Capital tools to help you manage your investments.

-Morningstar Premium Pricing Plans
+Morningstar Investor Pricing Plans

 Morningstar Premium Pros and Cons

-- The fund screener tools will help you narrow down the very large field of funds to a digestible number of choices.
+- The fund screener tools will help you narrow down the large field of funds to a digestible number of choices.

 - The service will provide a breakdown of costs and fees associated with funds you plan to invest in, which allows you to see the full impact of what you’ll be paying for owning those funds.